Tom Cotton: Health and social issues

 Cotton opposed the Affordable Care Act, saying in 2012 that "the first step is to repeal that law, which is offensive to a free society and a free people".

 In April 2019, Cotton called the Southern Poverty Law Center a "political hate group" and asked the IRS to check whether it should retain its tax-exempt status.

 In 2012, Cotton said, "Strong families also depend on strong marriages, and I support the traditional understanding of marriage as the union of one man and one woman.
 I also support the Defense of Marriage Act."
 In 2013, Cotton voted against reauthorizing the Violence Against Women Act, saying that the federal powers in the act were too broad.

 Abortion and related issues

 In June 2013, Cotton voted for the Pain-Capable Unborn Child Protection Act, a bill to ban abortion after 20 or more weeks following fertilization.
 He has said that Roe v.
 Wade and Planned Parenthood v.
 Casey were "wrongly decided as a constitutional matter" and that the legality of abortion should be up to politicians in the individual states.
 He was one of 183 co-sponsors of the version of the Title X Abortion Provider Prohibition Act introduced in 2013.
 After Roe v.
 Wade was overturned in June 2022, Cotton called Roe a "tragic mistake" that had been "corrected" and said he "highly commends the millions of Americans who toiled for years to achieve this great victory for unborn life and self-government.”

 Cotton has said, "I oppose the destruction of human embryos to conduct stem-cell research and all forms of human cloning."

+Animal welfare

+On animal protection issues, Cotton has received a score of 0 out of 100 in 2025 from the Humane World Action Fund, the political affiliate of Humane World for Animals.

+Cotton co-introduced the Ending Agricultural Trade Suppression (EATS) Act, which would limit the ability of states to regulate the sale of meat from animals raised on farms that do not meet animal welfare standards.
+In a statement, Cotton said, "States like California shouldn't regulate how producers in Arkansas manage their farm."
+Critics allege that the bill jeopardizes farm animal welfare.